Skip to content

 JavaScript not equal string

-Simple example code check if two strings are not equal to one another.
+A simple example code checks if two strings are not equal.

 <!DOCTYPE html>